Tuesday, March 10, 2026

 Load the Model with DBMS_VECTOR

-The DBMS_VECTOR.LOAD_ONNX_MODEL procedure reads the ONNX file, parses the computation graph, validates it against Oracle's supported operator set, and stores it in the data dictionary as a Mining Model object.
+The DBMS_VECTOR.LOAD_ONNX_MODEL procedure reads the ONNX file and stores it as a Mining Model object.

 SQL · DBMS_VECTOR.LOAD_ONNX_MODEL